Administration & Support

 Phone: (720) 423-9004

-Helen is the Gifted and Talented Resource Teacher for DCIS two days a week.
+Helen is the Gifted and Talented Resource Teacher for DCIS one day a week.
 She has a Bachelors Degree in English Creative Writing from Metropolitan State University.
 She is endorsed in Secondary English; Middle School Humanities; Special Education; Gifted Education and, is Highly Qualified in Elementary Education.
 She has worked with Gifted, Highly Gifted, and Twice-Exceptional students for over 30 years as a parent volunteer, para-professional, and teacher.
 Besides working at DCIS, she is also currently teaching gifted students at Knapp Elementary and Greenlee Elementary Schools.
 She has taught pre-school through middle school.

 She’s lived in Nebraska, California, Texas, Washington (state), Montana, and numerous cities in Colorado.
 She has traveled to most of the U.S. states, as well as to Mexico, Canada, and Italy.
 She has two sons: one in Los Angeles and the other in Brooklyn.
 She visits with both of them in NYC at least once a year.
 She loves to be on or at least near water and loves to kayak.